Registration for 2024 programs is open to the public!

 Upon arrival at Camp, all campers receive an orientation to the waterfront safety rules.
 They then take a swim assessment conducted by our lifeguarding staff or can opt out of the assessment and limit their swimming to the shallow end.
 Safety is our number one priority, and those campers who are not proficient swimmers will always be supervised in the shallow end.

-Our swimming program, called “Unit Swim,” occurs twice per week and includes 15 minutes of game time to help campers feel comfortable in the water and 15 minutes of “free swim.”
-Campers can also visit the pool during floats or free swim.
+Our swimming program, called “Unit Swim,” at least once per week and includes 15 minutes of game time to help campers feel comfortable in the water and 15 minutes of “free swim.”
+Campers can also have the opportunity to visit the pool every day either during floats or free swim.
 Our lifeguards facilitate fun swimming opportunities including water polo, “mad milers” lap counting, water aerobics and more.